ariatemplates/hashspace/docs/api/index.md

 ---

+##### Content property

+In order to use a `template` attribute, the template controller has to declare an attribute of such a type.

+When the component content is defined, it is automatically bound to this attribute (if only a `template` attribute is defined), or to the only attribute having the defaultContent flag set to true.

+---

 ##### Attributes bindings

 _Binding_ means linking two references, so that they point to the same value when one is changed.
 More concretely in this context it means: